Nandhika-N/Snakes-and-Ladders-Game/README.md

 Game Structure

-Players: Dictionary { 'Red': 0, 'Blue': 0, ... }
+Players: Dictionary { 'Red': 0, 'Blue': 0, Green': 0, White': 0, }
 Snakes: Dictionary {25:6, 44:23, 65:34, 76:28, 99:56}
 Ladders: Dictionary {8:43, 26:39, 38:55, 47:81, 66:92}
 Surprise Tiles: List of randomly generated tile positions
 Winner: String that stores the name of the winning player

 Code Organization
 snakes-and-ladders
 main.py
 README.md
-optional helper code documents
+other helper code documents
-The primary logic lives in main.py, organized into reusable functions for clean structure and readability.
+The primary logic lives in main.py, organised into reusable functions for clean structure and readability.

 Functions Summary
 initialise_game(): Sets up the game dictionary with players, snakes, ladders, and starting positions. get_num_players(): Prompts the user for the number of players (1–4). play_game(game): Runs an automated game loop until a player wins and returns the winner’s name.